BestTimesToVisit.com Logo

 Sunrise over Florence from Piazzale Michelangelo

-Witness the Arno River and the Ponte Vecchio bathed in the soft, golden hues of dawn from this iconic viewpoint.
-Arrive before the crowds to truly soak in the magic of Florence awakening, with the Duomo's dome silhouetted against the sky.
+Witness the Arno River and the Ponte Vecchio bathed in the soft glow of dawn from this iconic viewpoint.
+Arrive before the crowds to truly soak in the magic of Florence awakening, perhaps with a freshly brewed espresso from a nearby kiosk.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.